Leafwing-Studios/Emergence/design/src/high-level/creative-automation-case-studies.md

 # Creative Automation: Case Studies

+The terms and categories here are taken from the [creative automation](creative-automation.md) page: read that first!

 ## Emergence

 **Conclusion:** Creativity will be low until more systems are in place, but potential is excellent.
 Clear and satisfying aesthetics will be key to creating a compelling contraption.
 Disruptions should be tunable to ensure every player can reach an optional pressure level.